corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 }
 ```

 Last but not least is the integration of these custom components.
+Key to initialization of the domain library is registration of its relevant types with the dependency container.
+This is what a

 ### Aggregate Projections